ENJOYMENT, ENTERTAINMENT, ENRICHMENT...FIND IT AT THE LIBRARY!

 If you have any questions or need your library card number, please give us a call!

-For 2019, the Harlem Public Library will be offering two types of challenges: A Book Challenge, and a Reading Challenge!
-In the Book Challenge, you will be given a "type" of book to read each month.
+For the 2020 Book Challenge, you will be given a "type" of book to read each month.
 After you've completed that challenge, contact us, and your name will be entered into a drawing for a $10 gift certificate to a local business.
-In the Reading Challenge, we are asking you to read 52 books the entire year.
-At the end of the year, contact us, and your name will go into a drawing for a bigger prize of a gift basket, including a $25 Visa gift card.
-Here are the challenges for the months in 2019:
+Here are the challenges for the months in 2020:

-April: Read a book with a two-word title
+January: Read a book with an ugly cover

-June: Read a book by a deceased author
+May: Read a book written by an author of color

-October: Read a book with a spine of your favorite color
+October: Read a book with a body part in the title

 Get your preschooler Ready to Read with the text program from the Montana State Library!